This guide is for those who are watching the race to spot and support their friends and loved ones. It is not a guide to watching the elite athletes.

 #3 Come bearing gifts

 Your marathoner may need nothing other than a big smile and a few words of encouragement.
-There is a small chance they will have a desperate look on their face, praying that you have whatever they need.
-It may be (in order of likelihood) vaseline, pretzels, a band-aid, an extra gel pack, something to sip that does not taste like lemon-lime gatorade, a hat or gloves, a fresh pair of socks, $20 or a metro card, etc. Be prepared, and you'll be a hero if they need you, but know they probably won't, and don't be insulted if they just blow by you.
+There is a reasonable chance they will have a desperate look on their face, praying that you have whatever they need.
+It may be (in order of likelihood) Vaseline, pretzels, a band-aid, an extra gel pack, something to sip that does not taste like lemon-lime gatorade, a hat or gloves, a fresh pair of socks, $20 or a metro card, etc. Be prepared, and you'll be a hero if they need you, but know they probably won't, and don't be insulted if they just blow by you.

 #4 Please don't tell runners they are "almost finished" unless you are at Mile Marker 26.

-A few years ago, I was watching the race at Mile 23, and a couple next to me asked out of the blue, "how many marathons have you run?"
-I asked "how did you know I've run marathons?"
-The wife responded, "because you're not saying 'you're almost finished.'"
 The three of us then launched into a diatribe about how dispiriting it is to hear that so many times in the last six miles.
 When you seriously doubt you can make it 50 more yards, being 3 miles away from the finish line is NOT "almost finished."
-In the first half, everyone's doing great, and anything goes; but once runners pass halfway, they begin to suffer, and appreciate encouragement such as "you look great," "hang in there," "finish strong," "keep rolling," but not "you're almost finished," or "gosh, there's ONLY 7 miles to go."
+In the first half, everyone's doing great, and anything goes; but once runners pass halfway, they begin to suffer, and appreciate encouragement such as "you look great," "hang in there," "finish strong," "keep rolling."
+They do not appreciate "you're almost finished," or "gosh, there's ONLY 7 miles to go."

 Now that you know, if you get a death stare in response to such a comment, you deserve it.